georgjz/functional-geometry-gambit-scheme/README.md

 2. If you build Gambit Scheme from source, use the `--enable-interpreter-name` and `--enable-compiler-name` options during the configuration step to rename `gsc` into `gambitc`.
 3. `$ alias gambitc=gsc`

-It's a bit annoying, but this will be fixed when I improve the CMake language definition.
+It's a bit annoying right now, but this will be fixed when I improve the CMake language definition.

 ## Comments on the Code Structure

 This code tries to follow the ideas presented in [Lisp: A Language for Stratified Design][lisp].
 For that purpose, I'm going to describe the layers used in this repository and my reasoning behind my design decisions.
-I do not claim that this is the best way to execute layered or stratified design, this is just my attempt at it with code written from scratch.
+I do not claim that this is the best way to execute layered/stratified design, this is just my attempt at it with code written from scratch.
 The layers/strata are presented from buttom to top.

+The ultimate goal is to provide a picture language based on simple procedures that operate under closure over pictures.
+That is, every procedure takes (a) picture(s), and returns a picture.
+This allows to you build complex pictures from a handful of simple manipulators and combinators, and lets you define your own easily.

 ### Stratum -1: `src/raylib.scm` and `src/vector.scm`

 I name this stratum "-1" because these procedures aren't strictly part of the picture language in my understanding.
 The procedures in `src/raylib.scm` bind Scheme procedures to their raylib counterparts.
-For the most part, they take care of creating and destroying a OpenGL context with GLFW for the code to render onto.
+For the most part, they take care of creating and destroying an OpenGL context with GLFW for the code to render onto.
 Some simple rendering procedures are bound too.
 Keep in mind that I only bind a very small handful of procedures found in [raylib][1], check the documentation for a full list.
 It may be useful to bind additional raylib prodecures for your own experiments.

 `src/vector.scm` contains a few simple procedures for 2D vector arithmetics.
 I debated myself if this procedures should rather be in stratum 0, but I reasoned that procedures of one stratum should (ideally) rely exclusively on procedures provided by the stratum directly below it (as you'll see, I wasn't always able to adher to this rule).
 A proper list of (at least) two floating-point numbers is considered a vector in this code.